Olivia Culpos Flaunts Killer Curves On Instagram As She Admits She Wants A Baby

-Olivia Culpo may be a lot of things, such as a famous Sports Illustrated Swimsuit model.
+Olivia Culpo may be a lot of things, such as a famous Sports Illustrated “Swimsuit” model.
 However, it is her status as an aunt that she seems to love the most.

-On Tuesday, Nov.
-20, Olivia Culpo shared a sweet photo of herself snuggling up to her baby nephew, Remi.
+On Tuesday, November 20, Olivia Culpo shared a sweet photo of herself snuggling up to her baby nephew Remi.
 In the cute Instagram snapshot, the model gazes lovingly at her nephew as he smiles for the camera.

-In the caption of the photo, Olivia reveals that she misses her baby, and then says she’s just joking, that Remi is of course not her baby, but that she wants one of her own.
+In the caption of the photo, Olivia reveals that she misses her baby, and then says she’s just joking and that Remi is of course not her baby, but that she wants one of her own.

 Culpo is seen rocking a sexy look in the picture.
 The model dons a two-piece tan spandex ensemble with white stripes down it.
 The pants hugged Olivia’s famous curves, while the crop top showed off her ample cleavage.

-Olivia wore her long, dark hair parted down the middle and styled straight as it hung down her back, and donned some bracelets on her right hand, and the watch that she had bought to gift to her boyfriend, NFL player Danny Amendola, before their split.
+Olivia wore her long, dark hair parted down the middle and styled straight as it hung down her back as well as donned some bracelets on her right hand and the watch that she had bought as a gift to her boyfriend NFL player Danny Amendola before their split.

-It seems that Culpo has decided to keep the $12K Rolex for herself, and has been spotted wearing it a few times since ending her relationship with Amendola, who was caught by paparazzi getting cozy on the beach with bikini clad Miami sports reporter, Bianca Peters, while Olivia was away in Australia to shoot photos for the upcoming Sports Illustrated Swimsuit Issue.
+It seems that Culpo has decided to keep the $12,000 Rolex for herself and has been spotted wearing it a few times since ending her relationship with Amendola, who was caught by paparazzi getting cozy on the beach with bikini-clad Miami sports reporter Bianca Peters while Olivia was away in Australia to shoot photos for the upcoming Sports Illustrated “Swimsuit” issue.

-As previously reported by the Inqusitr, Olivia Culpo has been dealing with her break up by spending a ton of time with her family, including her sister, Aurora, and nephew Remi.
+As previously reported by the Inquisitr, Olivia Culpo has been dealing with her breakup by spending a ton of time with her family, including her sister Aurora and nephew Remi.

-Meanwhile, Danny Amendola has been spending time with his friends, and was recently spotted hitting the same beach where he was photographed with Bianca Peters with his buddies to beat his break up blues.
+Meanwhile, Danny Amendola has been spending time with his friends and was recently spotted hitting the same beach where he was photographed with Bianca Peters with his buddies to beat his breakup blues.

 According to Entertainment Tonight, Culpo says she’s not ready to date again following the split.